Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Game Mode Types"			"0"

 			// Enable Mutant Tanks in these game modes.
+			// Note: This setting has a convar equivalent (mt_enabledgamemodes).
 			// --
 			// Separate game modes with commas (",").
 			// --